steadylearner/blog/posts/Docker/How to use Docker commands.md

 docker run -d --name ubuntu_node -p 80:80 ubuntu:latest
 ```

-Refer to this to find what happens here better.
+Refer to this to find out what happens here better.

-'By default, the port on the host(container) is mapped to 0.0.0.0, which means all IP addresses.
-You can specify a particular IP when you define the port mapping, for example, -p 127.0.0.1:80:80'
+'By default, the port on the host (container) is mapped to 0.0.0.0, which means all IP addresses.
+You can specify a particular IP when defining the port mapping, for example, -p 127.0.0.1:80:80'

 <br />

 ## 6. Docker Images and Containers

-You may be confused with the difference between Docker container and image.
-You can simply think the images are classes and containers are the instances you are using in your machine.
+You may find yourself confused by the difference between Docker container and image.
+Just think of the images as classes and containers as instances that you are using on your machine.
+You can:

-1. You can pull or run(pull and start) images and it will make docker containers from it in your local machine.
+1. Pull or run (pull and start) images and it will make docker containers from them on your local machine.

-2. You can edit files in your containers with **$docker exec -it containername bash**.
+2. Edit files in your containers with **$docker exec -it containername bash**.

-3. You can make images from the containers with **$docker commit containername YourDockerHub/image && docker push account/image**.
+3. Make images from the containers with **$docker commit containername YourDockerHub/image && docker push account/image**.

-You can also start with Dockerfile instead of **1.** and **2.** and commit your docker images also.
-We will learn that in another [Steadylearner Blog] with [Elastic Beanstalk].
+Feel free to start with Dockerfile instead of **1.** and **2.** and commit your docker images as well.
+We'll learn that in another [Steadylearner Blog] with [Elastic Beanstalk].

 <br />

-## 7. How to upload your Docker images to DockerHub
+## 7. How to upload your Docker images to Docker Hub

-We will learn how to [create a repository first at Dockerhub](https://cloud.docker.com/repository/create) with the example we made.
+Now, we are going to learn how to [create a repository first at Docker Hub](https://cloud.docker.com/repository/create) with the example we made.

-Login first with this command.
+First, login with this command:

 ```console
 $docker login